Mentoring a Priority

 The Institute’s networks make it far easier to connect the questions with the answers.
 If you can’t find the answer, you will definitely find out who knows the answer.

+She said the Institute’s members form the inner engine of the NZ biosecurity system.
 “The strength of the NZBI is the way it connects all the parts of the engine,” she said.

 The Institute can take pride in the calibre of its members, and I see that as a key reason for the world-class biosecurity system we have in New Zealand.